SequeiraLian/AT3-gardening-app/README.md

 ### Features To Implement in the Future
 - Log-in page to ensure data privacy and security
-- Insights page to show productivity and bins flipped
+- Insights page to show productivity and bins flipped per week
 - Working user interface
-    - To improve my project in the future, I would like to implement a function and event handling that allows the user to manually click and change the  colour of the bin, from 'to flip' to 'done.'
-Additionally, features such as ability to delete bins could be addded, as well as error handling, such as if a bin's status is incorrectly updated.
+    - Track function and event handling that allows the user to manually click and change the  colour of the bin, from 'to flip' to 'done.'
+    - Features such as ability to delete bins could be addded, as well as error handling, such as if a bin's status is incorrectly updated.
+    - Archive page to view previous bins and necessary information

 ## User Manual
 In this repository, the main logic file is working_logic.py.
 The user, on Visual Studio Code, can easily interact with the program, as it will ask you for a number of inputs.